 So no, you aren't on your own.

-And perhaps if you saw what we get to see you might not be so quick to suggest skipping the insurance. over 4 years ago
+And perhaps if you saw what we get to see you might not be so quick to suggest skipping the insurance. almost 5 years ago